-In this article, you will learn to use it for your WordPress site and see the backend perform as fast as the frontend by using cache plugins like Breeze.
-For more advanced users, this article also covers how to use the Redis Object Cache with W3TC.
+This blog focuses on how to use Redis cache on your WordPress site and improve the site’s performance via cache plugins like Breeze.
+For more technically-sound users, this article also covers how to use the Redis Object Cache with W3TC.

-- What Is Redis and How It Works?
+- What Is Redis and How Does It Work?

-- Method 1: Using Redis Object Cache Plugin
+- Method #1: By Using Redis Object Cache Plugin

-By default, Cloudways servers use Memcached as an object cache, and it works just fine.
-Redis is a more advanced and rich implementation that can do all that Memcached does and then more.
+All Cloudways servers use Memcached as an object cache by default.
+However, WordPress Redis is a more advanced and rich implementation that does everything Memcached offers and provides additional features.

-REmote DIctionary Server (Redis) is an in-memory, persistent, key-value database, also known as a data structure server.
+Remote Dictionary Server (Redis) is an in-memory, persistent, key-value database known as a data structure server.
 One important factor that differentiates Redis from similar servers is its ability to store and manipulate high-level data types (common examples include lists, maps, sets, and sorted sets).

-Redis’ performance, simplicity, and micro-data structures manipulation allow it to perform significantly better than traditional relational databases.
-Enabling Redis on Cloudways servers requires a few steps, and this article will guide you in integrating Redis Object Cache support on your WordPress sites hosted at Cloudways.
+Redis’ performance, simplicity, and micro-data structure manipulation allows it to perform significantly better than traditional relational databases.
+Enabling Redis on Cloudways servers is easy; keep reading to learn the steps to integrate Redis Object Cache on your WordPress sites hosted on Cloudways.

 How Does Redis Interact with WordPress Cache Plugins?